 For me, any praise or use of superlatives must include the word because.
 Coaching cricket taught me the power of because.
 It is not enough for a coach to offer up a “good shot” when a batsman strikes the ball well, feedback needs to be specific and focused for learning to occur.
 A better example might be “good shot because you transferred weight through your front leg and kept your balance, did you feel that?”
 The use of because requires the teacher to back up the praise with warranted evidence.

 This approach melds well with the message from Carol Dweck on Growth Mindset that calls for praise to be specific and value effort over outcomes.
 Dan Haesler suggests that a Growth Mindset — a belief that we can improve our abilities and talents through effort and effective feedback — “should be the number one tool we give to our students and teachers in school.”
 Students with a Growth Mindset actively seek to improve for the sake of improving, not recognition or rewards.
-These students seek out challenged rather than expend energy trying to avoid them.
-Much to my pleasure, Haesler suggests minimising the impact of grades and focusing on feedback to get back to our professional goal — helping kids learn.
+These students seek out challenges rather than expend energy trying to avoid them.
+Much to my pleasure, Haesler advocates for minimising the impact of grades and focusing on feedback to get back to our professional goal — helping kids learn.

 It takes a community to raise a child.